-Apache Flume is a system used for moving massive quantities of streaming data into HDFS.
-Collecting log data present in log files from web servers and aggregating it in HDFS for analysis, is one common example use case of Flume.
+Apache Flume is a reliable and distributed system for collecting, aggregating and moving massive quantities of log data.
+It has a simple yet flexible architecture based on streaming data flows.
+Apache Flume is used to collect log data present in log files from web servers and aggregating it into HDFS for analysis.

 - ‘tail’ (which pipes data from a local file and write into HDFS via Flume, similar to Unix command ‘tail’)

 - System logs

 - Apache log4j (enable Java applications to write events to files in HDFS via Flume).

 A Flume agent is a JVM process which has 3 components –Flume Source, Flume Channel and Flume Sink– through which events propagate after initiated at an external source.

 - In the above diagram, the events generated by external source (WebServer) are consumed by Flume Data Source.
 The external source sends events to Flume source in a format that is recognized by the target source.